Rental Property Cleaning Checklist: Start Fresh & Impress Renters

 Wash the Floors

 Give the bathroom floors a good scrubbing, just like you did in the kitchen.
-Ensure to get behind all of those nooks and crannies, especially behind the toilet and along the edge of the tub or shower.
+Ensure to get behind all those nooks and crannies, especially behind the toilet and along the edge of the tub or shower.

-Contact us today and see how we can help you have a lot more free time while still enjoying the passive income from your Anaheim investment property!
+From acquiring tenants to scheduling repairs to maintaining the property during and between leases, our Orange County property management team and Inland Empire property managers will take all the stress off your shoulders.
+Contact us today to see how we can help you have more free time while still enjoying the passive income from your investment property!